-premiered on CBS TV.
+On June 15, 1969, Hee Haw premiered on CBS television.
 To commemorate the occasion, we take a look back at some of the residents of Kornfield Kounty who are no longer with us.

-Still, it would survive another 20 years in syndication, becoming a mainstay of American television that many who grew up in the 1970s and '80s now fondly recall.
+Still, it would survive another 20 years in syndication, becoming a mainstay of American television fondly recalled by many who grew up in the 1970s and '80s.

-Friends, writing partners, Canadians and co-creators of Hee Haw Frank Peppiatt and John Aylesworth envisioned the show as Rowan & Martin's Laugh-In meets The Beverly Hillbillies.
-The hybrid proved wildly successful and would be Aylesworth's biggest hit, though he also had a hand in producing The Julie Andrews Hour and The Sonny and Cher Show and would be nominated for a host of Emmy’s.
-Aylesworth died last July at his home in Palm Desert, California, at the age of 81.
+Friends, writing partners, Canadians and co-creators of Hee Haw, Frank Peppiatt and John Aylesworth envisioned the show as Rowan & Martin's Laugh-In meets The Beverly Hillbillies.
+The hybrid proved wildly successful and would be Aylesworth's biggest hit, though he also had a hand in producing The Julie Andrews Hour and The Sonny and Cher Show and would be nominated for a host of Emmys.
+Aylesworth died last July at his home in Palm Desert, Calif., at the age of 81.

-A Hee Haw cast member for 14 years, Junior Samples was born in Cumming, Georgia and was a stock car racer before he became an entertainer.
+A Hee Haw cast member for 14 years, Junior Samples was born in Cumming, Ga. and was a stock car racer before he became an entertainer.
 His entry into showbiz came when he went on the radio to tell a tall tale about catching a big fish, a story that was made into a successful novelty record in 1966.
 His most famous recurring character on Hee Haw was a used car salesman who urged viewers to call BR-549 (from whence the '90s alt-country band got its name).
-Samples released a number of comedy albums and was twice nominated for CMA’s Comedian of the Year.
-After a lifelong struggle with his weight – Samples would sometimes tip the scales at 400 lbs – he died of a heart attack in 1983 at the age of 57.
+Samples released a number of comedy albums and was twice nominated for the Country Music Assocation's Comedian of the Year.
+After a lifelong struggle with his weight – Samples would sometimes tip the scales at 400 lbs – he died of a heart attack in 1983 at 57.

-Alvis Edgar Owens, Jr. hailed from Sherman, Texas, where he was born in 1929.
-He began his career as a radio DJ before working as a truck driver and eventually settling in Bakersfield, California.
+Alvis Edgar Owens Jr. hailed from Sherman, Texas, where he was born in 1929.
+He began his career as a radio DJ before working as a truck driver and eventually settling in Bakersfield, Calif.
 He worked as a session musician at Capitol Records cutting tracks with Wanda Jackson, Del Reeves, Gene Vincent and others.
-His own career launched in 1959 when his song "Second Fiddle" hit #24 on the Billboard country charts.
-Named Most Promising Country and Western Singer by Billboard in 1960, Owens would justify the designation with 1963's "Act Naturally" – a #1 crossover hit that was later recorded by The Beatles (his songs were also covered by Ray Charles) and his band Buck Owens and the Buckaroos toured Japan – a rarity for a country band in the 1960s.
-Along with Roy Clark, Buck Owens was the co-host of Hee Haw, but he finally left the show in 1986 as he felt its long run had overshadowed his musical legacy.
-In 1996, he opened Buck Owens Crystal Palace, a country music venue in Bakersfield, where he often performed before his death of a heart attack in 2006.
+His own career launched in 1959 when his song "Second Fiddle" hit No. 24 on the Billboard country charts.
+Named Most Promising Country and Western Singer by Billboard in 1960, Owens would justify the designation with 1963's "Act Naturally" – a No. 1 crossover hit that was later recorded by the Beatles (Ray Charles also covered Owens' tunes) and his band Buck Owens and the Buckaroos toured Japan – a rarity for a country band in the 1960s.
+Along with Roy Clark, Owens was the co-host of Hee Haw, but he finally left the show in 1986 as he felt its long run had overshadowed his musical legacy.
+In 1996 he opened Buck Owens Crystal Palace, a country music venue in Bakersfield, where he often performed before his death of a heart attack in 2006.

 Jim Hager and John Hager

-Known as The Hager Twins, Jim and John Hager were born in Chicago in 1941.
-As teenagers they performed on a local Saturday morning TV show before they both joined the Army.
-After being discharged, they moved to Los Angeles and began opening for acts like The Carpenters, John Denver and comedian Steve Martin.
-The group was 'discovered' by Buck Owens while performing at Disneyland, and soon they were opening not only for Owens, but acts like Lefty Frizzell, Billy Jo Spears and Tex Ritter.
+The Hager Twins were born in Chicago in 1941.
+As teenagers they performed on a local Saturday morning TV show before joining the Army.
+After being discharged, they moved to Los Angeles and began opening for acts like the Carpenters, John Denver and comedian Steve Martin.
+The duo was 'discovered' by Buck Owens while performing at Disneyland, and soon they were opening not only for Owens, but acts like Lefty Frizzell, Billy Jo Spears and Tex Ritter.
 The Hagers joined the cast of Hee Haw in 1969 and would stay until 1986.
 After the show, they posed for Playgirl magazine, played cloned detectives in The Bionic Woman, and continued performing in their adopted hometown of Nashville.
 Jim died in May 2008 at the age of 66.
 His brother Jon would follow less than a year later.

-Born as Sarah Colley in Centerville, Tennessee in October of 1912, Pearl enjoyed a career that spanned more than 50 years.
-She developed her hillbilly comedic persona after meeting a mountain woman while performing in a community production in Baileyton, Alabama.
-Nashville radio execs caught her act at a bankers' convention and gave her a shot at The Grand Ole Opry in 1940 – a venue she would play off and on for half a century.
-Before bringing the character to Hee Haw, Minnie Pearl appeared on ABC's Ozark Jubilee in the 1950s and recorded a Top 10 hit in 1966 with "Giddy Up Go Answer."
+Born Sarah Colley in Centerville, Tenn. in October 1912, Pearl enjoyed a career that spanned more than 50 years.
+She developed her hillbilly comedic persona after meeting a mountain woman while performing in a community production in Baileyton, Ala.
+Nashville radio execs caught her act at a bankers' convention and gave her a shot at the Grand Ole Opry in 1940 – a venue she would play off and on for half a century.
+Before bringing the character to Hee Haw, Pearl appeared on ABC's Ozark Jubilee in the 1950s and recorded a Top 10 hit in 1966 with "Giddy Up Go Answer."
 She would be one of the most popular members of Hee Haw, staying with the show for the entirety of its run until 1991, and would later frequently appear on the TNN cable network.
-Her down home, self-deprecating brand of humor has been cited as an influence on a later generation of country comedians including Larry the Cable Guy, Jeff Foxworthy and Chonda Pierce.
-And not only country performers admired her act – Dean Martin and Paul Reubens (Pee-Wee Herman) were also big fans.
-Colley died in March of 1996 after complications from a stroke.
-She was 83 years old.
+Her down-home, self-deprecating brand of humor has been cited as an influence on a later generation of country comedians including Larry the Cable Guy, Jeff Foxworthy and Chonda Pierce.
+And not only country performers admired her act – Dean Martin and Paul Reubens (aka Pee-Wee Herman) were also big fans.
+Colley died in March 1996 after complications from a stroke.
+She was 83.